tonylubin/music-library/README.md

     - used *sql template string* for making parameterized queries - easier readability - with joins & foreign keys
     - CRUD functionality with API routes
     - Asset (image/audio) storing & retrieval using Cloudinary service

 ---

+TESTED - unit and e2e testing --> see main branch for tests

+---